hanlonlab/shift-python/README.md

 cd /mnt/c/Users/USERNAME/Desktop
 ./Anaconda3-yyyy.xx-Linux-x86_64.sh
 ```
-- Follow the instructions in [SHIFT Python API](https://github.com/hanlonlab/shift-python/wiki/SHIFT-Python-API) to create a new environment and install all SHIFT packages.
+- Follow the instructions in [SHIFT Python API](https://github.com/hanlonlab/shift-python/wiki/SHIFT-Python-API) to create a new environment and install all SHIFT packages:
+    - The last step ("In the Terminal") must also be run from the Ubuntu app.
 - Create a new project in PyCharm Pro:
     - Click **File** -> **Settings...** -> **Project: *Project Name*** -> **Project Interpreter**.
     - Click in the **Project Interpreter** bar and select **Show All** -> ***Plus Icon* (+)** -> **WSL**.